 What did you think of the Scalebound gameplay reveal?
 Are you as excited to play it now the gameplay has been revealed?
 Let me know in the comments below.

-The Deus Ex franchise has turned 15, with the release of the very first game landing for PC more than a decade ago.
+It’s time for Deus Ex 15-year anniversary.
+The franchise has turned 15, with the release of the very first game landing for PC more than a decade ago.

-The series of cyberpunk-themed first person action RPG video games started back in June 2000 and will have seen four instalments to the series with the upcoming release of Deus Ex: Mankind Divided, which is expected to hit shelves early in 2016.
+The series of cyberpunk-themed first-person action RPG video games started back in June 2000 and will have seen four installments to the series with the upcoming release of Deus Ex: Mankind Divided, which is expected to hit shelves early in 2016.

 Gamers are also getting the chance to choose what will be included in the collector’s edition of Deus Ex: Mankind Divided.
 A replica statue of protagonist Adam Jensen, a mini art book, a replica weapon from the game, a pin set, lunch box and more are up for voting here.